prossel/UnitySerialPort/README.md

 # Install

 Download the latest [package](https://github.com/prossel/UnitySerialPort/blob/master/UnitySerialPort.unitypackage) and import in your project.
+(Click the package link and then the Raw button to download the package)

 # How to use